• Skip to main content

 Make Dough

-• Stir 1 pouch of yeast (7 grams or ½ teaspoon) together with barely warm milk and allow to sit for 5 minutes to bubble up or 'bloom.'
+• Stir together half of the yeast used in this recipe (2 teaspoons or 7 grams) with barely warm milk and allow to sit for 5 minutes to bubble up or 'bloom.'

 14 grams active-dry yeast, 250 milliliters milk

-• Gently stir in 1 ½ cups (180 grams) of the flour to create a starter dough.
+• Gently stir in about 1 ½ cups (180 grams) of the flour used in this recipe to create a starter dough.
 Cover and allow to rest in a warm spot in your house for 2 hours (the longer it's allowed to rise, the better the flavor development).

-• Now add in the remaining flour (320 grams or 2 ½ cups) and remaining yeast (1 pouch/7 grams/½ teaspoon ), egg, butter, sugar, vanilla, lemon peel and salt and and knead until you end up with a smooth dough that peels away from the sides of the bowl.
+• Now add in the remaining flour and the remaining yeast (2 teaspoons or 7 grams), egg, butter, sugar, vanilla, lemon peel and salt and and knead until you end up with a smooth dough that peels away from the sides of the bowl.
 You may need to add just a touch more flour.

 Shape and Decorate